MasterBhuvnesh/commit-enhancer/README.md

 **commit-enhancer** automates several common Git tasks to streamline your workflow:

-- `git init`: Initializes a new repository if run in a directory that is not already a Git repo.
+- `git init`: Initializes a new repository if run in a directory that is not already a Git repo, with `main` as the default branch.
 - `git status`: Checks for merge conflicts and unstaged/untracked files.
 - `git add .`: Stages all unstaged changes and untracked files upon user confirmation.
 - `git diff --staged`: Gathers context about your changes to send to the AI.